 You can usually go home the same day after this procedure.
 Full recovery will take time.
 However, you can begin participating in physical therapy exercises within days after surgery.

 If your procedure involves a meniscal repair, the recovery and rehabilitation time is about six weeks.
-You’ll wear a knee brace or crutches at this time.
+You’ll wear a knee brace or crutches during this time.

 You can prevent meniscus tears by regularly performing exercises that strengthen your leg muscles.
 This will help stabilize your knee joint to protect it from injury.